cav90839/Milestone-4/index.md

 **Prototype 3:**
 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="500" height="1000" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FDXOwq6ILJPrYlds5oiwSXi%2FRent-a-Scooter-MockUp%3Fnode-id%3D101%253A59%26scaling%3Dmin-zoom%26page-id%3D5%253A32%26starting-point-node-id%3D101%253A59" allowfullscreen></iframe>

 User Story: As a college student, I want to make a schedule where I don’t have to take the bus because the bus system is unreliable.
+We decided to connect our application through UGA's single-sign on service to make navigating through the app more simple.
+By connecting, we were able to get rid of the login and sign up features because they would already be incorporated.
+We were also able to get rid of the contact page and About Us page because those would be accessible through UGA.
+Finally, we added a confirmation page so that the user can be aware that his or her rental went through and is available.
+This will also help with any problems with rentals because users can pull up their confirmation page to prove that they actually scheduled a scooter or bike.

 **Demo of Prototype 1:**